-The ANN was applied to data measured at other sites that have been collected and made available through the European SCOUT-O3 project and the COST 726 action.
-Overviews of the site input data sets as well as the results of comparisons between different modeling approaches are given by Josefsson (2006), Koepke et al. (2006), and den Outer et al. (2008).
+The ANN model was applied to data measured at other sites that have been collected and made available through the European SCOUT-O3 project and the COST 726 action.
+Overviews of the site input data sets as well as the results of comparisons between different modelling approaches are given by Josefsson (2006), Koepke at al. (2006), and den Outer et al. (2008).

-Different sets of input data were available for 8 European sites at latitudes between 41°N and 67°N over different time periods.
+Different sets of input data were available for 8 European sites at latitudes between 41° N and 67° N over different time periods.
 Training of the ANN was performed with different combinations of each site's input data needed for the reconstruction over certain time periods in the past.
 According to the focus of this study to get optimum reconstruction results for the past at each site, a site-independent approach was not applied, as was shown to be possible in an earlier study (Feister and Junk, 2006).

-Table 3 shows the relative rms differences between modeled and measured daily values of erythemal radiation that range from 7% to 14%.
-Referred to the standard deviation of measured erythemal irradiation, which is quite different at the individual sites, the ANN model gain shown in the last column of Table 3 is between 85% and 92%.
+Table 3 shows the relative RMS differences between modeled and measured daily values of erythemal radiation that range from 7% to 14%.
+If the RMS differences between modelled and measured UV irradiation at the individual sites are referred to the standard deviations of measured erythemal irradiation, which are different at the sites, the resulting gain of information by using the ANN model is more similar at the sites than the RMS differences.
+Those gain values shown in the last column of Table 3 are between 85% and 92%.